Jim Goad: Other work

 He wrote a comic called Trucker Fags in Denial, which was originally published as a comic strip in the Portland-based publication Exotic and was published as a comic book by Fantagraphics in 2004.
 The comic, written by Goad and illustrated by Jim Blanchard, is about two truckers named Butch and Petey.
 The two characters are homophobic and beat up gays between trucking.
 The characters contradict their behavior by having a homosexual relationship with each other.
 Goad came up with the idea for the comic while in prison, where he frequently observed male prisoners insulting each other as being "fags," and as "fagging off,' despite engaging in homosexual acts themselves while incarcerated.
 Willamette Week's gay columnist Byron Beck described Trucker Fags in Denial as "twisted, vile, unrepentant ... and absolutely hilarious."

 In 2007, Jim Goad's Gigantic Book of Sex was published.
 The book consists of over 100 articles, op-eds and facts about sex, all written by Goad.

-Goad writes a weekly column for Taki's Magazine and Greg_Johnson_(white_nationalist)#Publishing_and_activism.
+Goad writes a weekly column for Taki's Magazine and Greg Johnson.
 Goad has also contributed to Vice and Hustler.

 Acting and music

 Jim Goad has released music and performed as Big Red Goad, performing covers of classic and trucker-themed country songs.
 In 2007 he toured as the opening act for Hank III.

-In 2002 Goad acted in The Suzy Evans Story, a film about a police detective who protects a battered woman named Suzy and proceeds to abuse her himself.
+In 2002, Goad acted in The Suzy Evans Story, a film about a police detective who protects a battered woman named Suzy and proceeds to abuse her himself.
 Goad joked that it was typecasting.
 The film was never released.

 Political views

 Goad is referred to as the "godfather of the new right" and is associated with the alt-right movement, with Proud Boys figure Gavin McInnes citing him as one of his favorite writers.
-Goad does not consider himself part of the alt-right movement.
+Goad does not consider himself part of the alt-right movement, although he has made appearances with various figures commonly associated with the alt-right movmement: Goad has previously been a guest on "Rebel Yell", a podcast associated with the neo-confederate propaganda group "Identity Dixie", an organisation that helped organised the 2017 Unite the Right rally in Charlottesville, Virginia.
+He has also appeared on a podcast hosted by Richard B. Spencer, together with anti-semitic writer E. Michael Jones.